-- 1. Section 7 Rural issues Add to Issue 7 - 2.
-Section 7 Rural Objectives and Policies Amend Objective 3 and supporting policies - 3.
-Section 3 Definitions add new definitions - 4.
-Section 7 Rural Rules Amend existing rules and add new rules - 5.
-Section 7A Rural Residential Manuka Terrace Zone new zone provision - 6.
-Section 12 Subdivision, Development and Financial Contributions Rules - 7.
-Planning Map Amendments - 8.
-Miscellaneous Amendments
+- Section 7 Rural issues Add to Issue 7 - Section 7 Rural Objectives and Policies Amend Objective 3 and supporting policies - Section 3 Definitions add new definitions - Section 7 Rural Rules Amend existing rules and add new rules - Section 7A Rural Residential Manuka Terrace Zone new zone provision - Section 12 Subdivision, Development and Financial Contributions Rules - Planning Map Amendments - Miscellaneous Amendments

-1. SECTION 7 - RURAL ISSUES
+SECTION 7 - RURAL ISSUES

-1.1 Add the following to Rural Issue 7 -Landscape Values
+Add the following to Rural Issue 7 - Landscape Values

 Rural lifestyle developments and rural residential development around existing towns if too extensive or in the wrong location have the potential to alter the extensive open character that much of the Mackenzie Basin still offers.
 Where subdivision and housing occurs, the Basin becomes more strongly an "occupied rural place" as in the lowlands of South Canterbury.
 This potentially reduces the Basin's unspoiled openness and vastness, which are its main attributes.
 The breaking up of land through subdivision could result in the loss of the former high country ethos and landscape pattern.
 It may also result in more intensive use of the remaining farmed areas.
-This process has the potential to increase with the freeholding of former pastoral lease land, much of it at the lower altitudes and with other pressures for lifestyle housing.
-Particular landscape values, which could be degraded by inappropriate redevelopment, include visual openness, a sense of naturalness, sense of landform continuity, small well-separated towns and spectacular views such as the iconic tourist highways could also occur.
+This process has the potential to increase with the freeholding removal of former pastoral lease land from the working landscape and return to full Crown ownership in conjunction with the freeholding of some of this lease land, particularly, much of it at the lower altitudes. and with other pressures for lifestyle housing.
+Particular landscape values, which could be degraded by inappropriate redevelopment, include visual openness, a sense of naturalness, sense of landform continuity, small well-separated towns and spectacular views such as the iconic views up the lakes, particularly Tekapo and Pukaki.
+The loss or degradation of views from the iconic tourist highways could also occur.
 Another issue associated with retaining values of the Basin is the extent to which additional irrigation will "green" the Basin and change land use patterns.